samuelsycamore/nextjs-tech-career-blog/posts/lyonscape.md

 ---
-title: "Project case study: lessons learned in my first freelancing gig"
+title: "Project Overview: Lyonscape"
 date: "2021-01-13"
-desc: "Reflecting on what I learned in the process of working with my first web development client."
+desc: "Local landscaping business in need of a website that meets modern standards for style and accessibility."
 ---

   <div>